aistabci/abci-docs/en/docs/faq.md

 g0002: g0002.abci.local
 ```

-## Q. What are the new group area and data migration?
+## Q. What are the new group area and data migration? {#q-what-are-the-new-group-area-and-data-migration}

 In FY2021, we expanded the storage system.
 Refer to [Storage Systems](https://docs.abci.ai/en/01/#storage-systems) for details.
 As the storage system is expanded, the configuration of the group area will be changed.